jstutters/pirec/docs/index.rst

     -rw-rw-r--.
 1 jstutters staff 0 Apr 15 10:36 subject1_t1_dont_change.nii.gz

-When an analysis is run with Plumbium all the input files are copied to a temporary directory in which the analysis is run.
+When an analysis is run with Pirec all the input files are copied to a temporary directory in which the analysis is run.
 When the analysis has finished all the files created are collected into an archive and saved along with all the printed outputs from the analysis stages and any exceptions that occurred.
-Plumbium can also record results to a database or spreadsheet.
+Pirec can also record results to a database or spreadsheet.
 To find out more, read the :doc:`tutorial <tutorial>` or dive into the :ref:`API documentation <modindex>`.